secure-compilation/SECOMP/README.md

 This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

-The proof is mostly complete and most of the main `correctness` branch has been merged.
+The proof is complete and most of the main correctness branch has been merged.
 Compared to the main correctness branch, this branch contains fixes to the way programs access arguments stored on the stack.
 The recomposition proof is modified to account for these changes.